-To match bound state levels from BPRM and RDW, it is necessary to compare cross sections to ensure the correctness of matching.
+To match bound state levels from BPRM and RDW, it is necessary to compare cross sections to ensure the correctness of the matching.
 We plot BPRM and RDW photoionization cross sections in the order of energy for each J, π symmetry pair, and a level is matched when the energy and the photoionization cross section agree reasonably well (here the background of the BPRM data and RDW are compared).
-Photoionization cross sections of majority of bound levels show excellent consistency at the first attempt (see figure 1 for Fe XVII and Fe XVIII .
-The LS-term notation (S and L) can not be determined from FAC output for all levels, so only configuration and total angular momentum J are given).
-However, when several levels are almost degenerate (see table 2), distinctive differences may yet occur in cross sections.
-Such levels need to be switched till good matching is achieved (See figure 3 for Fe XVII and Fe XVIII The process is justified since level identification of near-degenerate BPRM levels may not exactly correspond in energy from different atomic structure codes such as FAC, since spectroscopic designations depend on CI included and coupling schemes employed for the (e + ion) system||.
+Photoionization cross sections for the majority of bound levels show excellent consistency on the first attempt (see figure 1 for Fe xvII and Fe xvIII.
+The LS-term notation (S and L) cannot be determined from the FAC output for all levels, so only the configuration and total angular momentum J are given).
+However, when several levels are almost degenerate (see table 2), distinctive differences may yet occur in the cross sections.
+Such levels need to be switched until a good matching is achieved (see figure 3 for Fe XVII and Fe XVIII) The process is justified since level identification of near-degenerate BPRM levels may not exactly correspond in energy to different atomic structure codes such as FAC since spectroscopic designations depend on CI included and coupling schemes employed for the (e + ion)system2.